-For May 2013 this $500 bonus value is by far the best Chase Sapphire card offer you will find.
+In December 2013 this $500 bonus value is by far the best Chase Sapphire card offer you will find.
 My review will show you how to get the $500 worth of air/hotel and show you the pros and cons for both the regular and Preferred version.
-But before we discuss the benefits in detail, here’s a brief overview of the current offers:
+But before we discuss the benefits in detail, here’s a brief overview:

 As we all know, the customer service on most credit cards just isn’t what it used to be.
 A simple phone call turns into an endless run-around of pushing numbers and waiting on-hold.
-You go through all that just to talk with a foreigner that speaks broken English.
+And all you get in return is someone who speaks broken English and reads from a script.
 Wouldn’t it be nice to go back to the “good ol’ days” of getting real customer service?
-Chase created these cards to offer superior service to cardmembers:
+Chase created these cards to offer superior service:

 When you do a comparison of the Chase Sapphire vs Sapphire Preferred, at first glance the way you earn points appear to be similar.
 This is because they both give you: